JosephChege4/recipe_sharing_platform/README.md

    * I plan on linking the tests in the repository and include a screenshot of successful test runs.

 * (5 points) Automated Functional Testing for Routes
    * I think I'll try to use Headless Chrome for automated testing of key routes.
 Maybe I'll do viewing, creating, editing, and/or deleting a recipe.
-   * At least of four tests will be written, with links to the test code in the repository with screenshots, as mentioned earlier.
+   * At least four tests will be written, with links to the test code in the repository with screenshots, as mentioned earlier.

 * (2 points) CSS Framework or UI Toolkit
    * I think I'll go for Tailwind CSS to style the application.
 I'll get to customizing to hopefully achieve a consistent theme across pages.